Metaphysical naturalism: Argument from physical minds

 In his critique of mind–body dualism, Paul Churchland writes that it is always the case that the mental substance and/or properties of the person are significantly changed or compromised via brain damage.
 If the mind were a completely separate substance from the brain, how could it be possible that every single time the brain is injured, the mind is also injured?
 Indeed, it is very frequently the case that one can even predict and explain the kind of mental or psychological deterioration or change that human beings will undergo when specific parts of their brains are damaged.
-So the question for the dualist to try to confront is how can all of this be explained if the mind is a separate and immaterial substance from, or if its properties are ontologically independent of, the brain.
+So the question that the dualist must confront is how all of this can be explained if the mind is a separate and immaterial substance from, or if its properties are ontologically independent of, the brain.

 Modern experiments have demonstrated that the relation between brain and mind is much more than simple correlation.
 By damaging, or manipulating, specific areas of the brain repeatedly under controlled conditions (e.g. in monkeys) and reliably obtaining the same results in measures of mental state and abilities, neuroscientists have shown that the relation between damage to the brain and mental deterioration is likely causal.
 This conclusion is further supported by data from the effects of neuro-active chemicals (e.g., those affecting neurotransmitters) on mental functions, but also from research on neurostimulation (direct electrical stimulation of the brain, including transcranial magnetic stimulation).

 Critics such as Edward Feser and Tyler Burge have described these arguments as "neurobabble", and consider them as flawed or as being compatible with other metaphysical ideas like Thomism.
 According to the philosopher Stephen Evans:

 We did not need neurophysiology to come to know that a person whose head is bashed in with a club quickly loses his or her ability to think or have any conscious processes.
 Why should we not think of neurophysiological findings as giving us detailed, precise knowledge of something that human beings have always known, or at least could have known, which is that the mind (at least in this mortal life) requires and depends on a functioning brain?
 We now know a lot more than we used to know about precisely how the mind depends on the body.
 However, that the mind depends on the body, at least prior to death, is surely not something discovered in the 20th century.